gramineproject/gramine/Documentation/sgx-intro.rst

    Processor Reserved Memory
    PRM

-      An undocumented region of physical address space reserved by the BIOS for internal use by SGX hardware.
+      A |~| mostly undocumented region of physical address space reserved by the BIOS for internal use by SGX hardware.
 Known to contain at least :term:`EPC` and :term:`EPCM`.

    Provisioning Enclave
    PE